FREQUENTLY ASKED QUESTIONS

 Over the past 30 years, a number of groups – formed by towns and/or by the school districts – have worked to find ways to improve the Districts’ overall financial sustainability.
 (For a review of these efforts and results, see THIS DOCUMENT.While some progress has been made as a result, the issues of declining enrollment, rising costs and more than 20 years of virtually flat state aid have combined to make it urgent that we find ways to make the Districts’ operations more efficient and effective now.

-A3.When was the Sustainability Study launched?
+A3.
+When was the Sustainability Study launched?

-All 8 towns within our 2 districts are involved in the study - Ashfield, Buckland, Charlemont, Colrain, Hawley, Heath, Plainfield and Shelburne.A5.How is the Sustainability Study funded?
+All 8 towns within our 2 districts are involved in the study - Ashfield, Buckland, Charlemont, Colrain, Hawley, Heath, Plainfield and Shelburne.A5.
+How is the Sustainability Study funded?

-The project is funded through a Massachusetts Community Compact Regionalization and Efficiency Grant, which the Mohawk Trail and Hawlemont Regional School Districts applied for and received in partnership with the Town of Charlemont.
-Using these funds, the Districts retained a highly experienced consultant - Berkshire Educational Resources K12 — to assist with the project.A6.Who is BERK12, and why was BERK12 chosen to conduct this study?
+Initial funding for the project ($250,000) came through a Massachusetts Community Compact Regionalization and Efficiency Grant, which the Mohawk Trail and Hawlemont Regional School Districts applied for and received in partnership with the Town of Charlemont.
+Using these funds, the Districts retained a highly experienced consultant - Berkshire Educational Resources K12 — to assist with the project.The current phase of the project ($272,500 budgeted, began September 2025) is being funded through private donations and legislative earmarks secured through area state legislators.

 BERK12 (Berkshire Educational Resources K12 ) was selected through a Request for Proposals (RFP) process directed by the Districts.
 The RFP response is available HERE.BERK12 is a non-profit organization that brings educators and community partners together through collaborative projects, professional development, networking and advocacy, and research toward partnerships.
 BERK12’s team of independent consultants have worked as superintendents, principals, curriculum directors, teachers, financial analysts, and evaluation specialists.
 Team members have expertise and experience in the areas of project management and facilitation, data analysis, historical reviews, finance, website development, legal issues, educational quality, organization systems, operations, and facilities.